-iii.
+- i.
+Is SHA allocating costs within statute?
+Yes - ii.
+Is SHA implementing a local asset management plan (LAMP)?
+Yes - iii.
 Has SHA provided a LAMP in the appendix?

-iv.
-If SHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in 2022 or state that SHA does not plan to make any changes in 2022.
+Yes - iv.
+If SHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in 2022 or state that SHA does not plan to make any changes in 2024.

 Pursuant to the requirements of OMB Super Circular Part 200, the Indirect Service Fee (IDSF) is determined in a reasonable and consistent manner based on projected total units and leased vouchers.
 The IDSF is a per-housing-unit or per-leased-voucher fee per month charged to each program.
-For the 2022 budget, the per-unit-month (PUM) cost will be \$63.00 for housing units and \$23.95 for leased vouchers.
+For the 2023 budget, the per-unit-month (PUM) cost will be \$68.44 for housing units and \$24.60 for leased vouchers.

-As part of the IDSF calculation, MTW Block Grant revenues can also be used to support any positive or negative budget variance as part of the annual reconciliation process.
+As part of the IDSF calculation, federal revenues can also be used to support any positive or negative budget variance as part of the annual reconciliation process.